grafana/tempo/docs/tempo/website/operations/architecture.md

 ### Ingester

-The Ingester batches trace into blocks, blooms, indexes, and flushes to the backend.
+The Ingester batches trace into blocks, creates bloom filters and indexes, and then flushes it all to the backend.
 Blocks in the backend are generated in the following layout.

 ```
 <bucketname> / <tenantID> / <blockID> / <meta.json>
-.                                     / <bloom>
-.                                     / <index>
+                                      / <index>
-.                                     / <data>
+                                      / <data>
+                                      / <bloom_0>
+                                      / <bloom_1>
+                                        ...
+                                      / <bloom_n>
 ```

 ### Query Frontend